kgateway-dev/kgateway/.github/pull_request_template.md

   - Include `resolvesIssue: false` unless the issue does not require a release to be resolved
 - Run codegen via `make -B install-go-tools generated-code`
 - Follow guidelines laid out in the Gloo Edge [contribution guide](https://docs.solo.io/gloo-edge/latest/contributing/)
-- If not ready for review open a draft PR or apply the work in progress label
+- If not ready for review, open a draft PR or apply the `work in progress` label